tiddlyweb/twikifier/README.md

     make test

 This will get all the necessary TiddlyWiki code and concatenate it into `twikifier.js` and then run that file as a node script.
-To experiment more make changes to `TwikifierBase.js` or `Test.js` and then run `make test` again.
+The `test` target runs all the files in the test directory against twikifier.

+You can try your own wikitext by piping data into twikikifer on STDIN:

+    node twikifer.js < /tmp/mysampledata.txt

 # Why